 7.)
 Corte Suprema Di Cassazione( Supreme Court)

 The Corte Supreme Di Cassazione, also known as the Palace of Justice, is a popular tourist attraction next to the Tiber River.
 Don’t be fooled.
 They are not going to let anyone inside.
 This elaborately decorated enormous structure houses the Roman Seat on the Supreme Court.
-While the Palace of Justice allows people to admire it’s facade from the outside, the inside is closed from the general public.
+While you can admire the facade of the Palace of Justice’s exterior, the inside is closed from the general public.

 I adored every moment I spent in Rome.
 I hope you do too.